ipfs/ipfs-docs/docs/how-to/use-existing-private-key.md

 - Use in CI/CD pipelines.
 - Rotate the IPFS identity.
 - Use keys created from a third-party.

-## Security

-You'll have to take care of the handling of keys and their security.
-Remember that private keys are your identity and the only way of seeing encrypted content, publishing as you, among other actions.
-It's a protection layer between the user and the raw data.

 ## Learn more